ehForwarderBot/ehForwarderBot/docs/guide/slave.rst

 users can respond to certain messages that has specific required actions.

-Possible cases when message commands could be useful.
+Possible cases when message commands could be useful:

-* Add as friends when a contact card is sent.
+* Add as friends when a contact card is received.
-* Accept or decline when a friend request is sent
+* Accept or decline when a friend request is received.
-* Vote to a voting message
+* Vote to a voting message.
-* Like / thumb up to a message if applicable
+* Like / thumb up to a message if applicable.

 A message can be attached with a ``list`` of commands, in which each of them has: